-Through the new zoning ordinance, ensure that there is adequate space for affordable commercial property for start-up companies throughout the city.
-Promote the development of "cool spaces" in lively areas of the city, preferred by young, tech-savvy entrepreneurs.
+- > Through the new zoning ordinance, ensure that there is adequate space for affordable commercial property for start-up companies throughout the city. - > Promote the development of "cool spaces" in lively areas of the city, preferred by young, techsavvy entrepreneurs.

-7.B Enhance existing emphasis on entrepreneurship by incorporating the small- and microbusiness base.
+7.B Enhance existing emphasis on entrepreneurship by incorporating the small- and microbusiness base

-1. Establish and support a Cultural Innovation District.
-Who: Mayor's Office When: Next five years Resources: General funds, Grant funds, Loan funds
+1. Establish and support a Cultural Innovation District

+Who: Mayor's Office

+When: Next one to three five years

+Resources: General funds, Grant funds, Loan funds